 Coinbase expands with international derivatives exchange launch

-The launch of an international derivatives exchange has been announced by Coinbase which is the largest cryptocurrency exchange in the United States.
-This strategic move is a part of Coinbase’s ongoing diversification of its business and expansion of its reach beyond the borders of the United States.
-The Coinbase International Exchange will offer perpetual futures contracts on bitcoin and ethereum, and will be aimed specifically at institutional crypto traders outside the United States.
+Coinbase announce the launch of an international derivatives exchange, which is the largest cryptocurrency exchange in the United States.
+Furthermore, this strategic move is a part of Coinbase’s ongoing diversification of its business and expansion of its reach beyond the borders of the United States.
+The Coinbase International Exchange will offer perpetual futures contracts on bitcoin and ethereum.
+This will be aimed specifically at institutional crypto traders outside the United States.
 However, before the platform can become operational, it will need regulatory approval from the Bermuda Monetary Authority (BMA).
-The exchange will initially serve institutional customers outside the United States, an important step in the global expansion plans announced by Coinbase in May 2022.
+The exchange will initially serve institutional customers outside the United States. it is an important step in the global expansion plans announced by Coinbase in May 2022.

 Global scaling plans and regulatory challenges for Coinbase